LCA e PEF

 Given the definition of renewable resource as ’a natural resource with the ability to reproduce through biological or natural processes and reproduced with the passage of time,’ it can be stated that raw hides are almost entirely by-products of renewable origin.

-In 2013 the European tanning industry, including the Italian one, participated in the pilot phase of the European Commission’s Single Market for Green Products initiative for the definition of a single method for assessing the environmental impact of products marketed in the member states, the PEF (Product Environmental Footprint).
-The supply chains that have joined the initiative have the task of developing specific rules for their industrial sector, the PEFCR (Product Environmental Footprint Category Rules).
+In 2013, the European tanning industry, including Italy, participated in the pilot phase of the European Commission’s Single Market for Green Products initiative.
+This initiative aimed to develop a unified methodology for assessing the environmental impact of products sold within the EU—the Product Environmental Footprint (PEF).
+Each sector was tasked with establishing specific assessment rules, known as Product Environmental Footprint Category Rules (PEFCR).

-The PEF is a company (self) diagnosis tool, which provides a criterion for identifying the environmental impacts of processes and products, with the general objective of reducing them, taking into account the activities of the supply chain (origin of raw materials, production, use and final waste management).
+The PEF is a company (self) diagnosis tool, which provides a criterion for identifying the environmental impacts of processes and products, with the general objective of reducing them, considering the activities of the supply chain (origin of raw materials, production, use and final waste management).

-The analysis must be conducted for 16 environmental impact categories, using the calculation method considered most reliable for each, and allows companies to delve deeper into the origin of environmental impacts and plan possible improvement actions.
+The methodology evaluates 16 environmental impact categories using the most reliable calculation methods, and allows companies to delve deeper into the origin of environmental impacts and plan possible improvement actions.
 However, these actions can only concern the phases over which the tannery has or can have direct control and not the impacts deriving from agriculture and livestock farming.

 The evaluation of the PEF requires, as mentioned previously, an analysis of the entire product chain for which, in addition to the processes over which the tannery has or can have direct control, all the upstream phases must be considered, starting from animal husbandry.
 A portion of their impact must therefore be allocated to the various resulting products, following pre-established rules based on different criteria.